Council of Ministers of Russia: Council of Ministers

-After Nicholas II issued the October Manifesto of 1905 granting civil liberties and a national legislature (Duma and a reformed State Council), the Committee was replaced with a Council of Ministers.
+After Nicholas II issued the October Manifesto of 1905 granting civil liberties and a national legislature (Duma and a reformed State Council), the committee was replaced with a Council of Ministers.
 Unlike the Committee of Ministers, this council was presided over by a Chairman (Совет министров) besides the Emperor, and functioned as a policy making cabinet with its Chairman acting as Prime Minister (head) of the government.
-As a result, from 1905-1917 the Council of Ministers collectively decided the government's policy, tactical direction, and served as a buffer between the Emperor and the national legislature.
+As a result, from 1905 to 1917 the Council of Ministers collectively decided the government's policy, tactical direction, and served as a buffer between the Emperor and the national legislature.

-The meetings of the Council were in two parts, "official and secret".
+The meetings of the council were in two parts, "official and secret".
 The first followed a printed agenda; the second was devoted to the discussion of confidential questions, basic issues of policy and so forth.